ishine/natsume/README.md

 Natsume is a toolkit for Japanese text frontend processing.
 It's based on the open source project [OpenJTalk](http://open-jtalk.sp.nitech.ac.jp/) and its python wrapper [pyopenjalk](https://github.com/r9y9/pyopenjtalk).

+Natsume has the following main features:
-Natsume mainly focuses on grapheme-to-phoneme (g2p) conversion and accent annotation.
-Since the NJD features in OpenJTalk are already enough for determining the boundary and accent nucleus of an accent phrase, Natsume doesn't use [full context labels](http://hts.sp.nitech.ac.jp/archives/2.3/HTS-demo_NIT-ATR503-M001.tar.bz2) for simplicity and accuracy.
-Also, additional rules are added and applied to better deternmine the boundary of accent phrases.
+- Doesn't use [full context labels](http://hts.sp.nitech.ac.jp/archives/2.3/HTS-demo_NIT-ATR503-M001.tar.bz2): The NJD features in OpenJTalk are already enough for determining the boundary and accent nucleus of an accent phrase.
+In addition, JPCoomon could sometimes bring redundant boundaries.

+- Apply more rules: On top of the rules provided in OpenJTalk, we have derived some additional rules based on literature and case studies.
+Also, few original rules have been modified.
+Please see [njd_set_accent_phrase](libs/open_jtalk/src/njd_set_accent_phrase) for more information.

+- Support CRF-based accent phrase boundary estimation

+- Support morphological analysis using [tdmelodic](https://github.com/PKSHATechnology-Research/tdmelodic)

+## Updates
+- 2023/08/26: Support accent phrase boundary estimation based on CRF (model is not publicly available yet).

 ## Build Requirements